9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Cons of Princess Diamonds

 The biggest flaw in princess diamonds is sharp corners, which make them prone to chipping.
 The edges also limit prong and setting options–if not set well, the stone can easily fall off the ring.
-You must exercise extreme caution; alternatively, you can have a jeweler chamfer the stone by refining the edges.
+You must exercise extreme caution; alternatively, a jeweler can chamfer the stone by refining the edges.

 Princess diamonds are rare.
 Surprisingly, their scarcity has not affected their prices, unlike round diamonds, which are common but expensive.

 Bold and contemporary are the best words to describe oval cut diamonds.
 The oval diamond is relatively new, first appearing in the mid-1900s.
-This diamond holds a special place since the most expensive diamond to sell at auction was an oval; it was a 59.6-carat diamond that sold for over $70 million.
+This diamond holds a special place since the most expensive diamond to sell at auction was an oval, a 59.6-carat diamond that sold for over $70 million.

 Oval diamonds are elaborate.
 Jewelers describe them as having three sections: two heads, which are rounded ends; a flat belly at the center; and shoulders.
 Each of these sections should be in perfect symmetry.